Online vs in-person color analysis at a glance

 AI color analysis tools read a photo.
 They do not see how fabric changes your skin, shadows, eyes, and overall clarity in real time.
 The result depends heavily on lighting, camera processing, filters, hair color, and the photo you choose.

 The accuracy problem is not theoretical.
-In a Created Colorful test of free online photo analyzers, 6 of 23 participants received the correct palette, a 26% accuracy rate.
+In a Created Colorful test of free online photo analyzers, 6 of 23 participants received a result that matched Created Colorful's reference palette, a 26% match rate.
 The same person could also receive different results from different photos.
 Created Colorful published the experiment in its comparison of color analysis options.

 AI tools still have a place.
 Use them if you are curious, trying to learn the language of color analysis, or narrowing a broad direction before booking.
 Do not use them for expensive wardrobe, makeup, or hair decisions.